 Kids Sunday School Games to Teach Bible Stories

-Here are our favorite Bible games for kids that you can use to introduce popular Bible stories.
+Here are some of our favorite Bible games for kids that you can use to introduce popular Bible stories, such as David and Goliath, Moses’ parting of the Red Sea and Joseph’s colorful coat.

-Great for Sunday School, children’s church or other children’s ministry event!
+These are great for Sunday School, children’s church, VBS or any other children’s ministry event!

 Players try to identify the animal they have been assigned by asking yes or no questions.
 Great for all ages and for both small and large groups.
 This game can be used to introduce a lesson on Creation or Noah’s Ark.